Menard Correctional Center: 20th century

 In 1928, the prison suffered from massive overcrowding.
 Designed to hold 800 men, the institution had approximately 2,000.
 Thus, an additional five cages were built on each side of the cell house corridors.
 These cages, which housed two men each, had a center wall of steel with the top and sides consisting of iron bars.

 Old buildings within the prison yard were also being used as dormitories, housing prisoners until around 1930 when a new cell house was built to combat the excessive inmate population.
 The new cell house contained 500 cells, each housing two inmates.
 All of these cells had plumbing.
 In 1928, the bathhouse was located in the basement of one of the old buildings.
 It contained 76 showers.
 By 1931, the baths were relocated to the basement of the commissary, containing 84 concrete showers.
 Throughout this time, inmates were given time to bathe once a week during the winter and twice a week in the summer.

-In 1927, of the 484 inmates who arrived at the prison in 1927, 406 were white, and 78 were black.
+In 1927, of the 484 inmates who arrived at the prison, 406 were white, and 78 were black.
 By 1928, there were 1974 inmates and 96 guards, a ratio of roughly 1 to 20.
-By 1931, the inmate population had risen to 2,285 with four yard offices and 130 guards, or approximately one guard to every 17 inmates.
+By 1931, the inmate population had risen to 2,285 with four yard offices and 130 guards, or approximately one guard for every 17 inmates.
 Of the 2,285 inmates, 1,844 were white and 441 were black.

 In 1928, Menard owned 1100 acre of farmland outside the grounds.
 The farm included a dairy and a piggery that contributed to the prison diet.
-The root cellar was one of the largest and most intricately designed of any institutions at the time.
+The root cellar was one of the largest and most intricately designed of any institution at the time.
 All industries within the prison were housed in the old buildings that, by 1928, had been renovated to provide better working conditions.
-The major industries included clothing manufacture, a quarry, and the farm.
+The major industries included clothing manufacturing, a quarry, and farming.
 The products were sold on the open market; however, no compensation was awarded to inmates.
 By 1931, the farm grew to 1500 acre and brick manufacturing and the machine shop were added to the prison's major industries.